nbms12/uploads_artifacts_to_s3/README.md

 Aim : Automate Build ( git scm )  and store artifacts into AWS S3 with vesioning feature.

+SKills and hands on expereince gained:

+1. Complete CI/CD Setup for java application using jenkins freestyle and Pipeline scripts

+2. Debug Pipeline script issues

+3. Cloudwatch metrics analysis and monitoring

 ---------------------FREESTYLE WAY ----------------------------